gerfalcon/gerfalcon/README.md

 </p>

 #### 2021.11.29 [Hey Google, Flutter Web or Angular?](https://youtu.be/KzNtY_dtYSg)
-With my web developer colleague, we compared the Flutter Web and Angular frameworks based on several aspects, including Navigation, SEO, Responsive UI, or State Management.
-Our presentation was hosted HWSW free!
-Meetup series (online) in Hungarian.
+During an online meetup for web developers, I convinced the organizers to include Flutter Web on the agenda.
+Together with my colleague, a web developer, we compared the Flutter Web and Angular frameworks regarding Navigation, SEO, Responsive UI, and State Management.
+Our presentation was hosted in the HWSW free Meetup series, held online and conducted in Hungarian.
 - [Video recording (the whole event meetup)](https://youtu.be/MQ7wdwjABHs?t=1862)
 - [Video recording](https://youtu.be/KzNtY_dtYSg)
 - [Meetup link](https://rendezveny.hwsw.hu/free/65/webfejlesztes-meetup)